wren-projects/pde-solver/designdocument.md

 ### PDE (Dataclass)

-PDE describes the equation that the solver is supposed to solve.
-Importantly, there are many different PDEs, and a solver need not be able to solve all of them.
-The general notion here is that each PDE can be generalized in some way (a new term is added, a constant is changed to a variable, etc.), and a solver can solve some PDEs and all the more concrete versions of these PDEs.
+`PDE` describes the equation that the solver is supposed to solve.
+Importantly, there are many different `PDE`s, and a solver need not be able to solve all of them.
+The general notion here is that each `PDE` can be generalized in some way (a new term is added, a constant is changed to a variable, etc.), and a solver can solve some PDEs and all the more concrete versions of these `PDE`s.
 That is, indeed, a lattice structure where, given two elements A and B, we define $A
 \leq B$ if and only if B is a generalization of A. We leave it as an exercise to the reader that this does follow all the lattice axioms.
-Now that we have a structure for the PDEs, we allow each solver to state which PDEs it can solve (see the Solver section for more information on this), and we can easily check if a given PDE is solvable by the solver.
+Now that we have a structure for the `PDE`s, we allow each solver to state which `PDE`s it can solve (see the Solver section for more information on this), and we can easily check if a given `PDE` is solvable by the solver.

 When it comes to actually implementing this structure, there is one problem.
-Given N ways to generalize the PDE, there are exponentially many possible PDEs.
+Given N ways to generalize the `PDE`, there are exponentially many possible `PDE`s.
 And we need all of them.
 Luckily, our N is reasonably small.
 Still, it is very cumbersome to write out all the possibilities by hand.
-We have therefore opted for a script that takes the ways of generalization as input and creates a file with all the PDEs.
+We have therefore opted for a script that takes the ways of generalization as input and creates a file with all the `PDE`s.
 It turns out auto-generating code with no warnings is a non-trivial task, however, hence much time was spent there.
 In exchange, this part of the code is now easily modifiable.

 The way this script is executed deserves its own mention.
 The file itself is necessary for type checkers to work correctly, hence it needs to be locally available and cannot be created for runtime only.
-We opted for `Just` in place of CMake for calling the script itself.
+We opted for [Just](https://just.systems/) as a shorthand for manually generating the file.
 However, calling the script locally after every push is tedious, so we decided to include the file in the remote repository too.
 To ensure consistency, our pipelines run the script on every merge request, and if a change is detected, they deny the merge request.

 ### BoundaryCondition (Class)

-The goal of a boundary condition is to alter the NDArray representing the current state in a way that makes it consistent with the theoretical condition.
+The goal of a boundary condition is to alter the `NDArray` representing the current state in a way that makes it consistent with the theoretical condition.
 This is usually done by increasing the size of the state by one in all directions and manipulating only these boundaries.
 Before the solver